Vola12do/Vola12do/README.md

 # 💫 About Me:
-I am completed my BS in Computer Science from Gujarat University, and an intern at PHQ RP
+I have completed my BS in Computer Science from Gujarat University, and an intern at PHQ RP

 ## 🌐 Socials: